We use income and assets tests to check if you can get Youth Allowance and how much you might get.

 The more children in your family, the less your parents’ or guardians’ income affects your payment.
 We may also assess shared care arrangements.

 If you need to update your family details, call us.

 Changes to income

 You must tell us if there are any changes to your parents’ or guardians’ income.
 Sometimes, changes to their income can mean your payment rate changes.
 Your payment may also change if your siblings’ circumstances change.

-Where there’s been a change to your parents’ or guardians’ income, the parental income test can be worked out on their income for the current tax year to work out the parental income test.
-If you study in 2018 and their income has significantly changed, we may use their income for the 2017-18 tax year.
+We can use their income for the current tax year to work out the parental income test.
+If you study in 2018 and their income has significantly changed, we may use their 2017–18 tax year income.

 If you’re dependent, we’ll apply the maintenance income test to work out your payment rate.
 The test considers how much child support or voluntary maintenance your parents or guardians get for you.

-Your parents or guardians need to tell us about any voluntary maintenance they get if we haven’t done a child support assessment.
-If we have, they won’t need to supply these details again.
+If we haven’t done a child support assessment, your parents or guardians need to tell us about voluntary maintenance they get for you and your siblings.
+If we have, they won’t need to provide these details again.
 We’ll use information we already have to adjust your payment.

 Maintenance income can include:

 - cash, lump sum payments and non-cash amounts